Student Conduct General Principles

 - Interpretation: Having voluntarily enrolled in Columbia College, students are presumed to be knowledgeable of and remain in compliance of all rules and regulations of the Student Code of Conduct, both on-campus and off-campus.
 The Code of Conduct is not a criminal code; it should be read broadly and is not designed to define misconduct in exhaustive terms.

 - Proceedings: Disciplinary proceedings conducted in relation to the Code of Conduct shall be informal, fair, and expeditious.
 Disciplinary action may be taken regardless of the existence of any criminal proceedings that may be pending.
-Directors for the Nationwide, Evening and Online Campuses will be responsible for disposition of less serious conduct-related offenses.
-For more serious offenses dispositions will be handled by the Division of Student Affairs.
+Conduct-related offenses will be handled by the Division of Student Affairs.

 - Jurisdiction: Students may be disciplined for conduct which constitutes a hazard to the health, safety, or well-being of members of the college community or which is deemed detrimental to the interests of the college.
 These sanctions apply whether or not such conduct occurs on campus, off campus, at college-sponsored or non-college-sponsored events.